julianlam/nodebb-plugin-mentions/README.md

-# Username Mentions
+# Username/Group Mentions

-This NodeBB plugin allows posters to reference (or *mention*) other users on a NodeBB by simply precluding the `@` symbol before a username.
+This NodeBB plugin allows posters to reference (or *mention*) other users or groups on a NodeBB by simply precluding the `@` symbol before a username.

 A link is automatically added to the post.

 ## Installation

+This plugin is bundled with every NodeBB install.
+If not, you can install it via the Plugins page of the ACP.

+Alternatively,

     npm install nodebb-plugin-mentions

-... or if you're feeling particularly risky, clone this repo and use `npm link` to "install" this plugin.